 On clear calm days there are fantastic views of Mount Ruapehu and the surrounding countryside.
 You can see reflections of the mountain in the Rotokawa pools, part of an alpine wetland area.
 The track begins from the parking area 11 kilometres up the Ohakune Mountain Road.

-Magnificent Mangawhero Falls is a 28 metre waterfall, the most popular one in Tongariro National Park due to its easy accessibility and perfect view of Mount Ruapehu.
+One of the many wonders of Ruapehu.
+The magnificent Mangawhero Falls is impossible to miss as it plunges 28 metres in a beautiful setting.
+This waterfall is the most popular one in Tongariro National Park due to its easy accessibility and perfect view of Mount Ruapehu.
 The track begins from a carpark on the Ohakune Mountain Road, 13 kilometres up from the rail bridge.